Can Tetras Live with Goldfish?

 1. Temperature

-Tetras do great in heat-up conditions.
-A tetras’ tank needs to be closer to 82.4-86oF.
-This will not be conducive to temperatures for the goldfish, whose best range is between 73.4 to 75.2OF.
+Tetras do great in warm conditions.
+A tetras’ tank should be around 82.4-86°F. This will not be conducive to the goldfish, whose best range is between 73.4 to 75.2°F.

 2. Diet